 Corporate income tax rates have changed over time, including a brief period with graduated rates in the 1980s, as shown in the figure below.
 The corporate income tax rate was set to a flat rate of 5.0 percent beginning in tax year 1994.
-The flat rate was lowered to 4.75 percent in 1999 and to 4.63 percent in tax year 2000.
+The flat rate was lowered to 4.75 percent in 1999, 4.63 percent in tax year 2000, and 4.55 percent in tax year 2020.
+Beginning in tax year 2022, the corporate income tax rate is 4.4 percent.
 Corporate income tax revenue is subject to the TABOR Amendment’s limitations on state revenue and spending.

 Colorado Corporate Income Tax Rates since Enactment

-Both corporate and individual income taxes are currently assessed at a tax rate of 4.55 percent.
-For 2019 only, both the individual and corporate income tax rates were temporarily reduced to 4.5 percent to refund a TABOR surplus.
+Both corporate and individual income taxes are currently assessed at a tax rate of 4.40 percent.
+For tax years 2019 through 2021, both the individual and corporate income tax rates were temporarily reduced to 4.5 percent to refund a TABOR surplus.
 This rate is applied to the share of federal taxable income attributable to Colorado (though exceptions apply to interstate corporations).
 Colorado’s share of federal taxable income is based on the amount of the corporation’s sales that occur in Colorado compared with the sales that occur in other states.
-Colorado income tax credits are subtracted from this amount to arrive at the net Colorado corporate income tax liability (the amount paid by a Colorado taxpayer).
-The Department of Revenue publishes information on income tax expenditures, including subtractions, deductions, and credits, in its biennial Tax Profile and Expenditure Report.
+Colorado income tax deductions are subtracted from this amount to arrive at the net Colorado corporate income tax liability (the amount paid by a Colorado taxpayer).
+The Department of Revenue publishes information on income tax expenditures, including, deductions, and credits, in its biennial Tax Profile and Expenditure Report.

 Nonprofit corporations filing federal Form 990 and exempt from filing a federal income tax return are also exempt from filing a Colorado income tax return.
 However, if the organization has income from nonexempt functions that is subject to federal income tax, this unrelated business taxable income is subject to Colorado income tax and a return should be filed using Form 112.20 Insurance companies are exempt from Colorado income tax if they are subject to Colorado’s insurance premium tax.21